 So far, Nvidia’s made no official announcement on the existence of the card, even though it’s recently been spotted in an EEC listing.

 Here’s everything you need to know about the Nvidia RTX 3070 Ti.

 The RTX 3070 Ti is currently rumoured for be announced on May 31 alongside the RTX 3080 Ti.
 Then, Videocardz reports that reviews will be published on June 9.
 If previous RTX 3000 launches are anything to go by, we could expect a launch the day after the review embargo lifts.

-If this card lands on shelves, you can expect the MSRP to sit somewhere around $600, neatly sandwiched between the $499 and $699 price tags of its brethren.
-Although, if this card is to be released in the next few months, good luck picking one up at anywhere near its retail price, as we recently saw the RTX 3060 being listed at double its MSRP ahead of its launch next week.
+You can expect the MSRP to sit somewhere around $600, neatly sandwiched between the $499 and $699 price tags of its brethren.
+However, good luck picking one up at anywhere near its retail price, as we recently saw the RTX 3060 being listed at double its MSRP ahead of its launch.